 Everyone wants to own a home.
-Once upon a time, home ownership was the inevitable conclusion to the American Dream.
-More recently, this dream has felt out of reach for many consumers – low income families, first time homeowners, recent graduates, and so on have all felt like there was no way for them to navigate the complicated ownership process or to find the money to afford a mortgage seems too much of a fuss now, as well.
+Once upon a time, homeownership was the inevitable conclusion to the American Dream.
+More recently, this dream has felt out of reach for many consumers.
+Low-income families, first-time homebuyers, recent graduates, and so on have all felt like there was no way for them to navigate the complicated ownership process.
+Finding the money to afford a mortgage seems too much of a fuss now, as well.
 With Arizona FHA loan, you can buy a home; and qualifying shouldn’t be an issue.

-Indeed, more and more Arizonans are turning to FHA mortgages, a much more accessible option that’s already brought the dream to 30 percent of homeowners across the country.
+Indeed, more and more Arizonans are turning to FHA mortgages.
+It is a much more accessible option that’s already helped 30 percent of homeowners across the country.
 This article will cover the most common questions about the nature of FHA loans and how you can get one in Arizona.
 Maybe you’ll find that this mortgage option is right for you, too!

 What is an FHA Loan?

 FHA loans are the most popular type of mortgage in America.
-These loans are still issued by private banks and moneylenders, but they’re insured by the Federal Housing Administration, which offers the lender extra protection in case you fail to make your payments.
-Contrary to popular belief, the FHA does not actually originate any of the mortgages.
+These loans are still issued by private banks and moneylenders, but they’re insured by the Federal Housing Administration.
+Such a method offers the lender extra protection in case you fail to make your payments.
+Contrary to popular belief, the FHA does not actually originate from any of the mortgages.

-What are the different types of FHA loans in Arizona?
+What are the different types of Arizona FHA loans?

-There are three main types of FHA loans available in Arizona.
-Firstly, there’s the 5-year adjustable rate FHA hoem loan, which starts at a lower interest rate for the first five years before increasing.
+There are three main types of Arizona FHA loans.
+Firstly, there’s the 5-year adjustable rate FHA home loan.
+It starts at a lower interest rate for the first five years before increasing.
 This type of loan gives the loan recipient time to settle and set aside some money before making the bigger payments.
 That’s why it is popular with low and moderate-income buyers.
 In addition, the five-year lower interest rate is usually 1 percent lower than the fixed rate.

 The fixed-rate FHA home loan is the type of FHA loan most people are familiar with.
-A fixed rate loan keeps the same interest rate for the entirety of the payback period (which is usually either 15 or 30 years) so the only things that will change your payments are deviations in insurance or property taxes.
-This type of loan, popular with first-time homeowners like newlyweds or recent college graduates, is great for buyers who want a home but who haven’t been able to save up money for the purchase.
+A fixed-rate loan keeps the same interest rate for the entirety of the payback period (which is usually either 15 or 30 years) so the only things that will change your payments are deviations in insurance or property taxes.
+This type of loan is great for buyers who want a home but who haven’t been able to save up money for the purchase.
+It is popular with first-time homeowners like newlyweds or recent college graduates.

 A condominium unit FHA home loan is a type of mortgage designed for those purchasing a condominium unit instead of a traditional house.
 Condominium units usually appeal to low-income and moderate-income singles.

-What advantages do homeowners have with an FHA loan in Arizona?
+What advantages do homeowners have with an Arizona FHA loan?

 There’s a lot of reasons people FHA loans are the most popular in the country and in the state of Arizona.
-Here’s just a few of the highlights:
+Here are just a few of the highlights:

 - FHA loans in Arizona have a much smaller down payment when compared to conventional home loans.
-Conventional mortgages usually require a 20 percent down payment, but FHA loan payments are often as low as 3.5 percent of the total value of the loan!
+Conventional mortgages usually require a 20 percent down payment.
+On the contrary, FHA loan down payments is often as low as 3.5 percent of the total value of the loan!
 This is why the FHA mortgage is so popular with Arizonans who have steady work but who have been unable to save enough beforehand for a large up-front deposit.

 - FHA loans in Arizona only require a credit score of 620 or higher.
 Conventional mortgages usually require at least 700.

 - FHA loans in Arizona allow much higher debt-income ratios than conventional loans.
-Lenders usually want to see 31-40 percent D-I ratios for FHA loans, but they will often accept as high as 50 percent.
+Lenders usually want to see 31-40 percent DTI ratios for FHA loans.
+However, they will often accept it as high as 50 percent.

 - FHA loans in Arizona also have no minimum income requirement.

-What are the disadvantages for an FHA loan?
+What are the disadvantages of an FHA loan?

 As wonderful as FHA loans are, they’re not necessarily the best choice for everyone.
 They do come with some disadvantages:

-- FHA loan recipients in Arizona have to pay a premium up front.
-To protect its investment, the Federal Housing Administration charges an initial fee called the “FHA funding fee” which is usually equal to 1.7 percent of the total mortgage.
+- FHA loan recipients in Arizona have to pay a premium upfront.
+To protect its investment, the Federal Housing Administration charges an initial fee called the “FHA funding fee”.
+It usually equals 1.7 percent of the total mortgage.
 Important to note: even with this added fee, the total down payment for an FHA loan is much lower than it is for traditional home loans.

 - FHA loan recipients in Arizona cannot cancel their private mortgage insurance.
 Conventional mortgages usually allow homeowners to cancel their insurance payments after they’ve equity equal to 20 percent of the total value of the home.
 FHA loans require you to keep paying for PMI until the home has been paid off in its entirety.

-What type of properties qualify for an FHA home loan?
+What type of properties qualifies for an FHA home loan?

 To qualify for an FHA home loan in Arizona, a property must be at least 400 square feet and must meet rigorous safety standards, as determined by an appraisal by a government employee.
-The complete 21-page checklist these appraisers go through is detailed in Chapter 3 of the Department of Housing and Urban Development’s Handbook 4150.2, which can be found here.
+The complete 21-page checklist for appraisers is in Chapter 3 of the Department of Housing and Urban Development’s Handbook 4150.2.
+You can be find it here.
 In brief, they will disqualify a home with:

 - Foundation cracks